 Walking through rows of 20,000-pound decaying heads depicting the country’s most powerful figures is a far echo from when the sculptures were pristinely maintained during the era of Presidents Park.
 The eerie atmosphere created from this collection is intentional, though, which you can learn about on a 2-hour tour led by photographer John Plashal.
 (You can come and go as you please within the 2-hour window, but only visit once you’ve purchased tickets to a tour.
 The ruins are on private property.)

-Along the way, you’ll get to witness the beauty of the region’s winding rivers, which create a serpentine pattern that cuts through sections of untamed wilderness.
-Tons of country clubs and golf courses also dot the landscape, and if you’re lucky there’s a ghost fleet of ships that will be in sight at some point during the 1-hour flight.
+Along the way, you’ll get to witness the beauty of the region’s winding rivers, which create a serpentine pattern cutting through sections of untamed wilderness.
+Country clubs and golf courses dot the landscape, and if you’re lucky, you’ll see a ghost fleet of ships at some point during the 45-minute flight.
 (Ask the pilot beforehand, and they will be able to point it out.)

 A nighttime ghost tour with Colonial Ghosts is the perfect one-two punch that could ever follow Go Ape.

 Of course, not all of Williamsburg’s history is haunting.
-Colonial Ghosts also offers a daytime Secrets and Untold Stories of Williamsburg Tour that covers other intriguing topics that will give you the chills in a good way.
-Harrowing and heroic stories of the area’s enslaved people, the town’s connection to pirates and active reconstruction efforts are all on tap when you take the 90-minute tour.
+Colonial Ghosts also offers a daytime Secrets of Colonial Williamsburg Tour that covers other intriguing topics that will give you the chills in a good way.

 I can’t think of a better way to enjoy history than by taking it one bite at a time.
-Luckily, King’s Arms Tavern allows you to do just that, literally within an arm’s reach of all the Williamsburg sites.
+Luckily, 🔺King’s Arms Tavern allows you to do just that.

-Yorktown: A Strong Blend of Community and History
+A Strong Blend of Community & History in Yorktown

 You’d be hard-pressed to find a family who loves coffee more than the Gucanacs, but if there’s anything they love more, it’s Yorktown.
-So, naturally, they combined the two.
-The result?
-Mobjack Bay Coffee Roasters, which now operates out of the Historic Cole Digges House at the corner of Main and Read streets.
+The result? 🔺Mobjack Bay Coffee Roasters.

 Now that you’ve been led around to the region’s wildest discoveries, it’s time to make some of your own at Williamsburg Antique Mall.

-Once you’ve completed that quest, I’d say you definitely deserve some rest.
+Once you’ve completed that quest, you definitely deserve some rest.

 It’s a fitting end to your walk on Williamsburg’s wild side.